 Want to help your clients save even more money on prescription drugs?
 Examine the preferred pharmacies for their Part D plan!

 Every prescription drug plan, and Medicare Advantage Prescription Drug plan, has to have a formulary.
 A formulary tells everyone what drugs the plan covers and how much they will cost a plan member.
 Remember to ask your clients about the prescriptions they take and do your research to see which plan makes them the most affordable and the most sense.

 Sometimes you have to spend a little more up front to spend a little less later.
 There are several types of supplemental plans that can help limit your clients’ out-of-pocket expenses.
 For example, long-term care insurance can really help to address the number one cause of service-related Medicare out-of-pocket spending.
 Dental and vision or dental, vision, and hearing plans can also cut back on your Medicare clients’ dental (and vision and hearing) out-of-pocket expenses.
 If your client has traditional Medicare, a Medicare Supplement should be considered as well.
 These plans help cover the Part A and/or Part B deductible, Part A and/or coinsurances and copayments, and more!

 ● ● ●

-According to the Kaiser Family Foundation study, half of all traditional Medicare enrollees spent at least 12 percent of their total per capita income on health care in 2016.
+According to the KFF study, half of all traditional Medicare enrollees spent at least 12 percent of their total per capita income on health care in 2016.
 While this figure may not sound like a lot, imagine taking even 10 percent of your budget and dedicating it toward something you’d rather not spend money on.
 Now, imagine doing this when you live on a fixed income, like many of America’s seniors.
 All of the little expenses can add up fast.
 And for those on Original Medicare, there is no out-of-pocket limit to stop them, making it increasingly important for you, as an agent and advisor, to recommend the right form of coverage for your clients.